-The result is deafening moaning from said penitents who find themselves oppressed against bloated backlogs of their own doing, forcibly death marched through a ‘scrummerfall’ processes whose misery is born out of a big batch delivery mindset.
+The result is deafening moaning from said penitents who find themselves oppressed against bloated backlogs of their own doing, forcibly death marched through a ‘scrummerfall’ process whose misery is born out of a big batch delivery mindset.

 Seventh pitfall — Lust

-With lust, he observes remorseful product people plunging through an immense wall of flame to sign a pledge to abstain from promiscuous pivots and remain loyal to product vision while ensuring product health through strategic fidelity.
+With lust, he observes remorseful product people plunging through an immense wall of flame to sign a pledge to abstain from promiscuous pivots and remain loyal to sustainable product vision while ensuring product health through strategic fidelity.

 In an attempt to resist similar temptation, Dino asks Yourdon to read aloud the Phoenix Project, only to drift into a fitful sleep after Chapter 17.

 Dino awakens with the dawn, and with his journey through Product Purgatory complete, vows in retrospective-of-retrospective to do better.

 In the form of an operatic arietta he pledges to better engage customers, stakeholders, and the teams he serves through more design-thinking, data-driven, build-measure-learn processes that help everyone involved attain a more delightful, differentiated, and scalable product delivery paradise.